 If you are a lover of seafood, one of the finest san francisco restaurants with a view is the award winning Fog Harbor Fish House.

 The 16th Avenue tiled steps are a hidden gem definitely worth a few minutes of your time.
 Aside from the sheer beauty of these steps, I love that they were created as part of a community project with over 300 community members contributing to the effort.
 From the bottom of the stairs looking up, it is like watching a story unfold that you never want to end.
 6) The Painted Ladies

 *cues Full House theme song* You may recognize these homes from the opening credits of Full House but even if you don’t that’s okay because they’re still a must see.
 The Painted Ladies are colorful Victorian styled homes in San Francisco.
 You will find the ones pictured here in Alamo Square across the street from Alamo Park.
-If you’re as lucky as I was to experience good weather, grab a blanket and camp out in the park for a little while and take it all in.I’m an LA girl through and through but San Francisco has a certain charm that LA lacks.
-It’s inviting and welcoming and moves at a pace that’s not frantic or rushed which is why it’s my go to city when I want to get out of town for a day or two.
+If you’re as lucky as I was to experience good weather, grab a blanket and camp out in the park for a little while and take it all in.I’m an LA girl through and through but San Francisco has a certain charm that LA lacks, and I can totally understand why people would choose to live here and maybe even visit sites to find themselves their dream luxury apartment rental.
+It’s why the city continues to expand and there are so many smaller towns popping up in the surrounding area.
+For example Larkspur which is only 30 minutes north of the city looks like a beautiful place to live and you can find out more about it at https://www.ericdschmitt.com/larkspur.
+I absolutely loved my trip because San Francisco is so inviting and welcoming.
+I find that the whole city moves at a pace that’s not frantic or rushed which is why it’s my go to destination when I want to get out of town for a day or two.
 In addition to being able to cross an item off my end of summer bucket list, this time around I had the chance to get to know a city I love a little better and I can’t wait to find out more.